Safe work environment

 In other indoor locations such as workshops, plant rooms, warehouses and so on, similar arrangements should be made by managers where practical, taking into account the amount of physical activity.

-If you have any questions regarding measuring indoor temperatures, please contact the Facilities Services helpdesk on ext.
+If you have any questions regarding measuring indoor temperatures, please contact the Infrastructure and Property Group helpdesk on ext.
 46246 (Melbourne), 71166 (Geelong), or 33103 (Warrnambool).

 Any person with signs and symptoms of heat stress (e.g. feeling generally unwell or experiencing nausea, dizziness, weakness, clumsiness, collapse and convulsions) should seek immediate first aid or medical attention.
 Be aware of these signs and symptoms in others.